FumingPower3925/celeris/README.md

 ## Code Examples

-We provide comprehensive examples demonstrating all Celeris features.
+We provide comprehensive examples demonstrating all Celeris HTTP/2 first framework features.
 Each example is self-contained and focuses on specific functionality:

 **[View all examples](examples/README.md)** - Complete examples directory with middleware, routing, streaming, and more.